rust-lang/book/src/ch17-04-streams.md

 </Listing>

 To sleep between messages in the `get_messages` function without blocking, we need to use async.
-However, we cannot make `get_messages` itself into an async function, because then we would return a `Future<Output = Stream<Item = String>>` instead of just a `Stream<Item = String>>`.
+However, we can’t make `get_messages` itself into an async function, because then we’d return a `Future<Output = Stream<Item = String>>` instead of just a `Stream<Item = String>>`.
 The caller would have to await `get_messages` itself to get access to the stream.
 But remember: everything in a given future happens linearly; concurrency happens *between*